r-mart/r-mart.github.io/_posts/2023-09-23-ft-image-defect-detection.md

 img_proc = Image.fromarray(np.uint8(img_proc))
 ```

-The resulting image looks like this.
-For comparison the original image is shown below
+The resulting image compared with the original image is shown below

 {% include ft-image-defect-detection/defect_image_reconstructed.html %}

 And indeed, we managed to spirit away the defects!
-However, the image edges are a bit blurred now.
-This is because, the Fourier Transform assumes in theory and infinitely long input signal but our image has finite dimensions.
-We will deal with any side effects caused by this in post processing.
+However, the image borders are a bit blurred now.
+This is because the Fourier Transform assumes in theory and infinitely long input signal but our image has finite dimensions.
+We will deal with any side effects caused by this in the post processing.

-The image difference should now highlight our defects
+The image difference highlights the defects

 ```python
 diff = ImageChops.difference(img, img_proc)
 ```

-Plotting `diff` yields

 {% include ft-image-defect-detection/defect_image_difference.html %}